 Given the size and effectiveness of each generator’s fuel tank, we also considered the runtime each generator provides.
 When evaluating the best 4000-watt RV generators, noise levels were crucial.
 Finally, we compared the generator warranties.
 I poured over technical details with my team and read dozens of user reviews as we investigated the most popular 4000-watt generators.

 Consequently, the table below features our selection of the best 4000-watt portable generators.
 The benefits and downsides of each generator are covered in depth in the following paragraphs.
-All the information you want to select the generator most suited to your needs is provided in our buying guide.
+All the information you need to select the generator most suited to your needs is provided in our buying guide.
 Our top three 4000-watt generators are given here.

 What Can A 4000W Generator Run?